Drop mixer speed to low and add in eggs and vanilla, then mix until incorporated, about 1 minute.

 Check the consistency of the glaze; you may get different results depending on the type of food coloring used.
 You want the glaze to be thick enough that it's not too drippy but liquid enough that it will fall down the cake.
 If you'd like, test how the glaze falls on the 10th bundt cake you prepared (the one that will be used for crumbling).
 If you need a thinner glaze, add more milk, 1/2 teaspoon at a time.
 If you need the glaze thicker, add more powdered sugar, 1/4 cup at a time.

 Putting it all together

 Place your 10th bundt cake in a small bowl and crumble it into small pieces.
-Add about 1 tbsp of the red glaze to the bowl and then thoroughly mix it with the cake crumbles.
+Add about 1 tablespoon of the red glaze to the bowl and then thoroughly mix it with the cake crumbles.
 I like to call this the "brain matter."

-Scoop up 1-2 tbsp of the brain matter and roll it into a tight ball.
+Scoop up 1-2 tablespoon of the brain matter and roll it into a tight ball.
 Place the brain matter ball on the top indentation of the bundt cakes.
 Repeat this step for all the bundt cakes you have.

 Using a pastry bag (or a Ziploc bag with a hole in the corner), drizzle the red glaze on top of the brain matter in the center of the mini bundts, then drizzle it down the grooves of the bundt.
-See the video above for an example on how to do this.

 Finish by placing a candy knife in the center of the bundt, securing it in the brain matter under the frosting.